Exact Answer: At least 6 months

 The norms of the Federal Treasury Offset Program dictate that the various child support agencies in the state must share information about the outstanding or back payments with the central Treasury Department.
 This gives the IRS the ability to overtake tax refunds as funds to offset overdue payments.

-Although child support income is not taxable, when there are unpaid and outstanding dues, the amount is generally deducted from the tax refund of an individual.
+Although child support income is not taxable, when there are unpaid and outstanding dues, the amount is deducted from the tax refund of an individual.
 The funds can be held by the IRS for a period of 6 months in most cases.
 After the completion of this minimum period, an individual may expect the offset refund to be credited.

 However, in certain cases, this process may take longer than 6 months.
 The IRS may intercept all or a part of the tax refund in certain cases when the dues have piled up.
 The amount is directly sent by the IRS to the corresponding support agency associated with the case.
 The process of countering the claim and litigation may take longer than 6 months.